Phase Transitions in Particle Physics -- Results and Perspectives from Lattice Quantum Chromo-Dynamics

 The study of a (nearly) conformal phase for strongly interacting gauge theories coupled with elementary fermionic fields remains a non-trivial problem in lattice field theory.
 However, novel, promising techniques have been recently proposed to tackle the challenges in such computations; these include, for example, discretization techniques with a potential to treat multiple length scales in an efficient way~\cite{Brower:2012vg,Neuberger:2014pya,Neuberger:2017dtb,Polyzou:2020ifj}, or methods to extract the anomalous dimensions associated with different operators~\cite{DelDebbio:2010ze,DelDebbio:2010jy,Patella:2012da,Cheng:2013eu,Carosso:2018bmz}.

-Finally, we mention that recently a novel method to evaluate the conformal data of conformal theories has been proposed, which is based on a large-charge approach~\cite{Hellerman:2015nra,Alvarez-Gaume:2016vff,Banerjee:2017fcx,Orlando:2019skh,Orlando:2020yii}; potentially interesting applications include the analysis of a topological $\theta$ term and axion physics~\cite{Bersini:2022mqn,Bersini:2022jhs}.
+Finally, we mention that recently a novel method to derive predictions for conformal theories has been proposed, which is based on a large-charge approach~\cite{Hellerman:2015nra,Alvarez-Gaume:2016vff,Banerjee:2017fcx,Orlando:2019skh,Orlando:2020yii}; potentially interesting applications include the analysis of a topological $\theta$ term and axion physics~\cite{Bersini:2022mqn,Bersini:2022jhs}.